TheGuardianWolf/treepack/README.md

 - It is assumed that you have children of each node in a single array object
 - Self referencing objects at any point in the tree are not supported
+- Changing the index of an object causes a lot of adding and deleting.
+This is a limitation of the path based scheme.
+I will fix this in V2 somehow but I may need to start adding constraints.

 ## Usage